 - develop strong communication and stakeholder engagement skills

-- develop your knowledge of economics and financial markets, legislative reform and population impacts through meaningful work in your field of study
+- apply your tertiary studies and knowledge through meaningful work in your field of study

-- gain access to subject matter experts from your first day of employment
+- gain access to, and be supported by, subject matter experts from your first day of employment

 - work in an inclusive and diverse workplace which celebrates and recognises the backgrounds, beliefs and experiences of all employees